kellinpelrine/MarginalGAN/README.md

 # MarginalGAN
 Research on improving GAN performance by separating classes.
 Work in progress.
-Many files not yet uploaded.
+Most files not yet uploaded.
 There is more information included in the report on part 1 of the project and the proposal for part 2.

 Author: Kellin Pelrine.
 I extensively use others' work, often with modification, including the following.